Preventive Health Screening Guidelines

 - Tetanus and diphtheria, pertussis (Td/Tdap) booster: Tdap should replace a single dose of Td for all adults.
 Adults should receive the Td booster every 10 years.

-Abdominal aortic aneurysm (AAA) screening: One-time screening for AAA by ultrasonography in men ages 65 to 75 years who have ever smoked.
+A one-time Abdominal aortic aneurysm (AAA) screening by ultrasonography in men ages 65 to 75 years who have ever smoked.

 - Diabetes screening: The American Diabetes Association recommends screening for diabetes in adults age 45 years or older and in anyone with risk factors regardless of age or as recommended by a doctor or health care professional.